chefgs/golang/src/api/README.md

 go install api.go # to create the executable in GOBIN path go run api.go
 ```
+## Unit Testing of Go REST API
+- Please refer to the Unit testing code added `api_test.go`
+- It uses the Go "testing" module
+- There is mock POST and GET request implemented in the code
+- Below command can be used to verify the Unit Testing of REST API,
+`go test`

+## Github actions CI flow
+- Please refer the Github action workflow file [located here](https://github.com/chefgs/golang/blob/master/.github/workflows/go_api.yml)
+- This file shows, how to create Golang CI workflow using Github action yaml file.
+- The action workflow file will be invoked, whenever there is code push happens in the repo "golang"

 ## API testing
 - When we run the above code, it runs the REST API on http://localhost:4000/ of the server.